Hiking and camping with dogs safety gear etiquette

 1. Wildlife encounters

 Pro-tip: Use a sturdy 6-foot leash.
 Retractable leashes are prone to snapping and give you less control in an emergency.
 Also, in many places (like National Parks), a leash law is enforced and often cannot exceed six feet.
 I actually made my own leashes before I started RVing full-time in 2020 and quickly learned that my custom lengths were too long for many park regulations!
+Another important tip is that rules can very from agency to agency and district to district within the agency.
+Always check the rules!

 2. Heat exhaustion and dehydration